Methanol as Motor Fuel

 Purpose, Objectives and Key Question

-The purpose of this task is to explore the potential of methanol to act as a motor fuel and to meet global challenges on economy, energy security and climate change.
+The purpose of this task was to explore the potential of methanol to act as a motor fuel and to meet global challenges on economy, energy security and climate change.
 Possibilities to produce methanol economically today creates markets for tomorrow’s renewable methanol produced using renewable sources.
-Different transport sectors will be covered including light-duty and heavy-duty road vehicles, as well as ships.
+Different transport sectors were covered including light-duty and heavy-duty road vehicles, as well as ships.
 In the marine sector, there are also ambitious current and anticipated regulations on GHGs and other emissions.
-This task will identify barriers for commercialization of methanol with suggestions to overcome these barriers.
+This task identified barriers for commercialization of methanol with suggestions to overcome these barriers.

-Activities in this task are divided in four work packages (WPs).
-In addition, reporting is handled as a separate task by three organizations.
-The following WPs are foreseen:
+Activities in this task were divided in four work packages (WPs).
+In addition, reporting was handled as a separate task by three organizations.
+The following WPs were foreseen: